On the relationship between MESP and 0/1 D-Opt and their upper bounds: Branch-and-bound (B B) for MESP and 0/1 D-Optimality with transferred upper bounds

 \begin{example} Consider the $\MESP$ instance $\MESP(C,s)$, where $C:=\left({\begin{smallmatrix}3 & 2 & 0 \\ 2 & 2 & 0\\ 0 & 0 & 1 \end{smallmatrix}}\right)$. \begin{enumerate} \item Consider $s := 2$, $i :=1$.
 Then, \begin{itemize} \item $\znatural(A_1,B_1,n-s) + (s-1)\log\lambda_{1}(C/C_{ii}) + \log(C_{ii})\approx 1.099$. \item $\znatural(A_{(N\setminus i )\cdot},B,n-s) + s\log\lambda_{\max} \approx 1.570$. \end{itemize} \item Consider $s := 1$, $j :=1$.
 Then, \begin{itemize} \item $\znatural(A_0,B_0,n\!-\!1\!-\!s) + s\log\lambda_{1}(C_{N\setminus j ,N\setminus j }) \approx 0.693$. \item $\znatural\left(A_{(N \setminus j )\cdot},\left({\begin{smallmatrix}\!\!A_{j\cdot}\!\!\\ B \end{smallmatrix}}\right),n-s-1\right) + s \log\lambda_{\max} \approx 0.754$. \end{itemize} \end{enumerate} \end{example}

-Finally, we prove in the following theorem that the behavior illustrated in the example above always holds, namely, the natural bound for \ref{fixinMi} (\ref{fixoutMj}) is never greater than the natural bound for \ref{fixoutDi} (\ref{fixinDj}).
+We next establish that the behavior illustrated in this example always holds; i.e., the natural bound for \ref{fixinMi} (resp., \ref{fixoutMj}) is never greater than the natural bound for \ref{fixoutDi} (resp., \ref{fixinDj}).
 This is an interesting observation, as it shows that when transforming $\MESP$ problems into 0/1 $\DOPT$ problems within a B\&B algorithm to solve $\MESP$, with the goal of computing the natural bound for the 0/1 $\DOPT$ subproblems, it is better to branch on the $\MESP$ problem and transform each $\MESP$ subproblem into a 0/1 $\DOPT$ problem via $\mathcal{D}$ than transforming the given $\MESP$ problem into a 0/1 $\DOPT$ problem by applying $\mathcal{D}$ only once and then branching on the 0/1 $\DOPT$ problem.
 This observation is particularly relevant for those intending to apply B\&B based on the $\NLPId$ bound to $\MESP$.
 Although we have proved that the $\NLPId$ bound for a $\MESP$ instance is the same as the natural bound for the 0/1 $\DOPT$ instance derived from it via $\mathcal{D}$, it may still be interesting to compute the latter instead of the former for computational efficiency; as we will illustrate in \S\ref{sec:timesNLP-IDvsNatural}, the natural bound can be computed faster than the $\NLPId$ bound.